Raku/doc/writing-docs/EXAMPLES.md

 ### Allow .perl

-One of the checks is to dissuade using `.perl` in tests.
-If needed you can allow it with ok-test:
+One of the checks is to discourage using `.perl` in tests: the `raku` method should be used instead.
+If needed you can allow the use of the `perl` method with ok-test:

     =begin code :ok-test<perl>
         say {:42a}.perl;